 Early Reading and Phonics at Wynyard

-At Wynyard Church of England Primary School, we endeavour to ensure all children become successful, fluent readers and writers by the end of Key Stage One.
-We believe children can achieve this through a combination of strong, high quality, discrete phonics lessons combined with daily opportunities for remembering fundamental reading and writing skills.
+At Wynyard CE Primary School, we endeavour to ensure all children become successful, fluent readers and writers by the end of Key Stage One.
+We believe children can achieve this through a combination of strong, high quality, discrete phonics teaching combined with daily opportunities for remembering fundamental reading skills.

-In school, we teach children to read using the Read Write Inc. phonics programme.
-This phonics scheme has been designed and scaffolded to support the early reading journey from Early Years to Key Stage 1 for children to have a rooted knowledge of all phonic sounds and continues through to Key Stage 2, where needed.
+The children develop their early reading through a sequenced series of daily lessons by introducing, reviewing, practising and applying new sounds which follows the validated systematic synthetic phonics programme, Read Write Inc. Our phonics scheme has been designed and scaffolded to support the early reading journey from Early Years to KS1 for children to have a rooted knowledge of all sounds and continues through to KS2 where needed.
 Children are provided with high quality teaching and reading books that help them decode successfully and confidently in order to become fluent readers.

 Children at Wynyard Primary are continually supported in order for them to crack the phonics code with confidence and accuracy, offering children a solid base for reading and writing for Key Stage 2 and beyond.